trunghieu-tran/Moodle-Plugins---Supervised/question/type/preg/readme.txt

 If you primary need is to use very complex regular expressions, than "PHP preg extension" is you most likely choice.
 By "very complex" we understand regular expression using complex assertions, conditional subexpressions, recursion etc.

-If you regular expressions are not that hardcore, but you want to make heavy use of hinting facility, choose NFA engine instead.
+If you regular expressions are not that hardcore, but you want to make heavy use of hinting facility, choose FA engine instead.

 Then just experiment.
 If some engine don't allow you to do something you need (you get messages that something is unsupported, or regular expression is too complex or hinting is inactive etc) or just have bug in you particular regular expression - try another one.